-To care properly for the countertops in your new vehicle, always use a heat pad or trivet to protect the surface from hot objects that may mar or damage the countertop surface.
-Hot pans and heat-producing appliances (such as electric skillets), when set directly on top of the countertop, can possibly mar the beauty and finish of the product.

-Additionally, since heat-producing appliances can also damage countertop seams, it is essential to check with Tiffin Motorhomes to identify seam locations to avoid them during subsequent use of the motorhome.
-Although solid surfacing is repaired easily, certain steps should be taken to protect it.

-Be sure to use a cutting board, rather than cutting directly on the countertop surfaces.
-Although minor scratches and cuts can be repaired, a little care will assure that the countertop surfaces will keep looking new for years.

-Avoid using harsh chemicals on the countertop.
-Wipe the countertop with a damp cloth to remove water spots.
-For most dirt and stains, wipe with a damp cloth and use soapy water or ammonia-based cleaners (e.g., Windex).
-If a stain doesn't respond to soap and water, for a matte finish, apply an abrasive cleanser and buff it with a Scotch-Brite pad, using a circular motion.
-Use the same technique in the case of a cigarette burn.
-If the finish is a gloss finish, please contact the dealer for specific cleaning instructions.

-Do not expose the surface to harsh chemicals, such as paint remover, turpentine, nail polish remover, or any stove and drain cleansers.
-If these chemicals should come into contact with the countertop surfaces, immediately wash off these chemicals, using appropriate safety measures to avoid injury.
+- То for the countertops vehicle, always care properly in your new protect the surface from use а heat pad or trivet to hot objects that damagethe countertop surface.Hot may mar or pans heat-producing appliances and (such as electric skillets), when set directly on top of the countertop, can possiblymar the beauty of and finish the product. - Additionally, heat-producing appliances since can also damagecountertop seams, it essential with Tiffin is to check Motorhomes to identify locations during subsequent of the seam to avoid them use motorhome.
+Although solid surfacing is repaired easily, certain steps should be taken to protect it. - cutting board, rather than Be cutting directly on sure to use а the countertop surfaces.
+Although minor scratches and cuts can little care will the be repaired, а assure that countertop surfaces will looking new keep for years. - chemicals Avoid using harsh on the countertop.
+Wipe the countertop with а damp cloth to remove water spots.
+For most dirt and stains, wipe with а damp cloth and use soapy water or ammonia-based cleaners (e.g., Windex). lf а stain matte finish, doesn't respond to soap and water, for а apply an abrasive cleanser and buff it with а Scotch-Brite pad, using a circular motion.Use the same technique in the case of а cigarette burn. lf the finish is а gloss specific cleaning finish, please contact the dealer for instructions. - Do expose the surface to harsh chemicals, not such as paint remover, turpentine, nail polish remover, or any stove and lf drain cleansers. these chemicals should come into contact with surfaces, the countertop immediately wash off these chemicals, using appropriate safety measures to avoid injury.

-In the event of subsequent staining or spotting, sand the affected surface lightly with fine sandpaper (400 grit or finer), then buff in a circular motion with a Scotch-Brite pad.
+In event of subsequent the stainingor spotting, sand the affected surface lightly with fine sandpaper (400 grit or finer), buff then in а circular motion with Scotch-Brite а pad.